nemec/nemec.github.io/_posts/2020-10-08-find-facebook-groups-for-user.md

 #headerImageAttrib: image credit - bitninja.io
 ---

+Edited 2020-10-22 to add a step copying User Agent

 ## Warning

 FYI, I've had a report from someone else that this technique got their account